Imageman/AutoReclipper/README.md

 **Workflow with AutoReclipper:**

-1. In the AutoReclipper window, select your "Translate to English" preset.
+1. In the AutoReclipper window, select your "Translate Cyr<->Eng" preset.
 2. Switch to your code editor.
 3. Select a comment you want to translate.
 4. Press `Ctrl+C` twice quickly.